HerclasNido/sventory/README.md

 psql -U postgres
 CREATE DATABASE sventory;
 ```
-Rename the `.env.example` file to `.env` and update the file with your database credentials.
+Rename the api `.env.example` file to `.env` and update the file with your database credentials.

 ### Backend Setup